Stigmella cypracma

-Stigmella cypracma is a species of moth in the family Nepticulidae.
-It is endemic to New Zealand.
-The larvae of this species are leaf miners and pupate with their mines.
-The host species is Brachyglottis repanda.
-The adult moths are on the wing in February and September to November.
+Stigmella cypracma is a species of moth of the family Nepticulidae.
+It is endemic to New Zealand and has been observed in the North and South Islands.
+The larvae of this species are leaf miners and pupate within their mines.
+The larval host species is Brachyglottis repanda.
+Adult moths are on the wing in February and September to November.
+This species has two generations per year.

 Taxonomy

-This species was first described by Edward Meyrick in 1916 using a specimen collected by George Hudson in November in Karori and named Nepticula cypracma.
+This species was first described by Edward Meyrick in 1916 using a female specimen collected by George Hudson in November in Karori and named Nepticula cypracma.
 In 1919 Meyrick, thinking he was describing a new species, also named it Nepticula perissopa.
-He used as specimen collected by Hudson at Mount Taranaki.
+For this he used a specimen collected by Hudson at Mount Taranaki.
+In 1921 Morris N. Watt described this moth and its lifecycle in detail under the name Nepticula perissopa.
 In 1928 Hudson described and illustrated the species under the name Nepticula cypracma and also describing it under the name Nepticula perissopa.
 However he expresses doubt at the distinction between the two species.
 In 1988 J. S. Dugdale places both these species within the genus Stigmella.
 In 1989 Hans Donner and Christopher Wilkinson synonymised Stigmella perissopa with Stigmella cypracma.
 The holotype specimen is held at the Natural History Museum, London.

 Description

-The larvae of S. cypracma are about 4 mm long and pale green.
+Watt described the empty egg shell of this species as being white and shiny.
+It is wafer-like, oval, slightly broader at the anterior end, and domed above.

+Watt also described the larva of this species.
+He stated:

+The cocoon is oval in shape, broader at its anterior end, 4.5 mm by 2 mm, flattened top and bottom 1mm.
+The silk on the outside is pale-vellowish and compact, and within this is an inner cocoon of white silk which also has its prepared anterior outlet.

-Meyrick described the adult moth of the species as follows:
+Meyrick originally described the adult moth of the species as follows:

+Watt described the adult female moth as follows:

+Watt described the adult male as follows:

 S. cypracma can be distinguished from similar species S. ogygia and S. hakekeae as it has wings that are broader and more evenly coloured.
+However adults of this species are very similar in appearance to S. atrata.

 Distribution

 This species is endemic to New Zealand.
 Other than the type locality of Wellington, this species or its mines have been collected from Northland, Bay of Plenty, Taranaki, Whanganui, and Havelock.
+Watt regarded this species as being common in the Wellington Botanic Garden.